 Many mothers feel some nipple pain that ceases beyond the initial attachment in the early weeks.
 If pain lasts beyond the initial attachment or if there are signs of nipple damage, these things usually mean that a baby is not attached well to his mother’s breast.
-See our article on sore/cracked nipples and attachment.
+See our articles on sore/cracked nipples and attachment.
 If your nipple becomes sore after a period of comfortable feeding, you may have a nipple infection.
 If breastfeeding hurts, get help as soon as possible.
 For example, call one of our breastfeeding counsellors on the Breastfeeding Helpline on 1800 mum 2 mum (1800 686 268).
 The earlier a breastfeeding problem is dealt with, the easier it is to fix.
 If a counsellor feels you need more help, she will suggest a lactation consultant or a medical adviser.

 Truth: Most mothers can produce enough breastmilk

 Most mothers can make more than enough milk for their baby (or babies!).
 Indeed, having too much breastmilk is common.
-If a mother has a low milk supply it is usually because her baby is not taking enough milk at the breast.
+In many cases if a Mum has a low supply it is because the baby is not taking enough milk at the breast.
 Usually, feeding more often will increase supply, but you may find it helpful to talk to an ABA breastfeeding counsellor to check that your baby is feeding well.

 Truth: Breast size has nothing to do with milk production

 Breast size depends on how much fatty tissue you have.
 The larger the breast, the more fatty tissue and vice versa.
 It is the amount of glandular (milk producing) tissue in your breast that matters.
-If you follow your baby’s lead and breastfeed whenever your baby shows that she needs a feed (by squirming, grunting, mouthing her hands and nuzzling into your breast), you will have plenty of milk.
+Usually, if you follow your baby’s lead and breastfeed whenever your baby shows that she needs a feed (by squirming, grunting, mouthing her hands and nuzzling into your breast), you will have plenty of milk.